Last Updated on August 1, 2023

 At the end of the day there’s no wrong way to choose a feat.
 This is true for all feats, including Charger.

-If you enjoy the idea of racing headfirst into a fight, protecting your allies or just lack patience, the Charger Feat might be a good choice for you.
+If you enjoy the idea of racing headfirst into a fight or protecting your allies or you just lack patience, the Charger Feat might be a good choice for you.
 When it comes to having fun, courage counts as much as anything.
 Happy adventuring.